Prabhat1308/OpenStylus/README.md

 * square root

 ## Meta Transactions using ERC 4337
+Implementation of contracts for ERC-4337 account abstraction via alternative mempool.
 Meta transactions using ERC-4337 allow users to perform transactions on behalf of others, paying fees in native tokens.
 This standard enables relayers to execute transactions, abstracting gas costs for users.
-By utilizing off-chain signatures, it promotes gasless interactions, enhancing usability and accessibility of decentralized applications.
+By utilizing off-chain signatures, it promotes gasless interactions, enhancing usability and accessibility of decentralized applications.(This contract is currently under development and completed features are base account , noncce manager , stake manager , user operation and sender creator .
+Entrypoint and Paymaster are yet to be implemented).

-##  ERC20 and ERC721
+##  WETH , ERC20 and ERC721
-Both of these contracts have been already implemented as examples.
+These contracts have been directly imported from Arbitrum example repos.

 ## ERC 1155
 ERC-1155 is a token standard on the Ethereum blockchain designed to efficiently manage different types of tokens within a single smart contract.
 Unlike previous standards, it allows for the creation of both fungible (identical and interchangeable) and non-fungible (unique and distinct) tokens within one contract, reducing gas fees and optimizing storage.
-This versatility makes it particularly suitable for gaming, where various in-game items, currencies, or collectibles can exist within a single framework, streamlining transactions and interactions on the blockchain.
+This versatility makes it particularly suitable for gaming, where various in-game items, currencies, or collectibles can exist within a single framework, streamlining transactions and interactions on the blockchain. (built from scratch)

 ## ERC 4626
 ERC-4626 is a standard to optimize and unify the technical parameters of yield-bearing vaults.
 It provides a standard API for tokenized yield-bearing vaults that represent shares of a single underlying ERC-20 token.
-ERC-4626 also outlines an optional extension for tokenized vaults utilizing ERC-20, offering basic functionality for depositing, withdrawing tokens and reading balances
+ERC-4626 also outlines an optional extension for tokenized vaults utilizing ERC-20, offering basic functionality for depositing, withdrawing tokens and reading balances. (built from scratch)

 ## ERC 6909
+ERC-6909 is a specification for managing multiple tokens by their id in a single contract.